Clint Holmes: Television

-Holmes was the announcer for The Late Show Starring Joan Rivers (1986–1988), the initial broadcast offering of the then-new Fox Broadcasting Company.
+Starting on October 9, 1986, Holmes was the announcer for The Late Show Starring Joan Rivers (1986–1988), the initial broadcast offering of the then-new Fox Broadcasting Company.

 In 1991 he hosted New York at Night, a talk show that aired on WWOR in New York City for a year and won a local Emmy.

-In 1996, The New York Times Theater Review stated; "Comfortable Shoes" written and performed by Holmes: "Whether you choose to endure two and a half hours of Mr. Holmes acting and singing it out, with the assistance of seven other actors and singers, is up to your tolerance for ego-driven show-biz excursions into the orbit of the vanities.
-It is also dependent on your predisposition to Mr. Holmes's talents.
-And it has a lot to do with your need for an assertiveness-training manual in the guise of musical theater...it looks as if Mr. Holmes wrote the book on self-indulgence."

-Holmes has been a Las Vegas show attraction since the early 1970s.
-In 2006, he closed his headlining show at Harrah's Las Vegas Casino, which renamed its main showroom for him.
 From 1990 to 1995, he hosted Honda Campus All-Star Challenge on the BET network, and, after the event became non-broadcast, continued to host the final matches through 2008.
 Most of Holmes' Vegas band members also appear in a locally popular R&B/jazz group, Santa Fe and The Fat City Horns.
 He appeared on the cruise ship Gallaxy, as an entertainer also starring Jane McDonald.

 Holmes has annually returned to Buffalo each March to co-host the annual Variety Kids telethon on WKBW-TV.

-With the opening of the Smith Center for the Performing Arts in 2012, Holmes performs monthly in the Cabaret Jazz Theater.

 He performed "Auld Lang Syne" in the Smith Center in Las Vegas, following the New Year's celebration's firework show on January 1, 2016.